 By Scott Vierick, Historian

 Deferred maintenance is defined by the NPS as repairs that are “postponed for more than a year due to budget constraints.”
 For visitors, this means closed buildings and trails, potholes on roads, and damage to historic structures.
 As noted, the issue is funding.
 Budget allocations to the NPS have historically not been adequate to cover all maintenance tasks.
-Compounding this issue is the fact that budget cuts have forced staff reductions at the agency in recent years even as the number of park units managed by the NPS has grown.
-As of 2020, the agency has only around 20,000 full-time, part-time, seasonal, and temporary employees spread out across the United States, less than the combined staff at Disney World.
+Compounding this issue is the fact that budget cuts have forced staff reductions at the agency even as the number of park units managed by the NPS has grown.
+As of 2020, the agency only had around 20,000 full-time, part-time, seasonal, and temporary employees spread out across the United States, less than the combined staff at Disney World.
 While over 279,000 volunteers contribute their time to the NPS, that does not make up for the staffing shortfalls.

 The Great American Outdoors Act seeks to fix this by establishing the National Parks and Public Land Legacy Restoration Fund, which will provide dedicated support to maintenance projects for federal land agencies.
 The majority of this funding will go to the NPS and will come from revenues from energy development on federal land, including both renewables and fossil fuels.
-It is estimated that between Fiscal Year 2021 and Fiscal Year 2025, the NPS will receive around $6.5 billion from this fund, which, according to advocacy groups, will allow the NPS to tackle many, but not all, of the maintenance projects in its backlog.
+It is estimated that between Fiscal Year 2021 and Fiscal Year 2025, the NPS will receive around $6.5 billion from this fund, which, according to advocacy groups, will allow the NPS to tackle many but not all the maintenance projects in its backlog.
 While the amount that would go to each park unit is not stated, the bill does mandate that funds can only be used on deferred maintenance projects.
 Funds are not to be used on land acquisition, employee bonuses, or on reoccurring facility operations costs.
 The bill also fully funds the Land and Water Conservation Fund, which provides grants to federal agencies, state governments, and local governments to acquire, develop, and redevelop public lands in support of both preservation and recreation.

-The act has been hailed as a major breakthrough by organizations like the National Parks Conservation Association, the Pew Charitable Trusts, and the Chesapeake Conservancy, and has attracted overwhelming bipartisan support in Congress.
+The act has been hailed as a breakthrough by organizations like the National Parks Conservation Association, the Pew Charitable Trusts, and the Chesapeake Conservancy, and has attracted overwhelming bipartisan support in Congress.
 However, it does have critics.
 Given the threat posed by climate change to the National Parks, some environmentalists have criticized the bill for relying on profits from fossil fuel extraction.
 Others have noted that, as the prices of coal and oil continue to decrease, renewable energy might not be able to yield the same profits for the fund that fossil fuels currently do.
 Some critics have criticized the bill for not providing enough oversight to ensure that the money is put to the most effective use.
 Advocacy groups have also pointed out that the money will not completely cover the maintenance backlog or solve the long-term issues in providing adequate funding for the National Park Service.

 Ultimately, the Great American Outdoors Act stands as an encouraging first step to deal with the maintenance backlog impacting America’s public lands.
 By establishing a dedicated fund, Congress has laid the groundwork for the reduction of the backlog, which can serve as a blueprint for future action.
 In the future, Congress will need to determine how to best reduce the remaining deferred maintenance projects and ensure that the NPS has the funds and the staff it needs to tackle new issues as they arise.
-They will also need to determine how they will fund the National Parks and Public Land Legacy Restoration Fund post-Fiscal Year 2025, while also making meaningful progress in the fight against climate change.
+They will also need to determine how they will fund the National Parks and Public Land Legacy Restoration Fund post Fiscal Year 2025, while also making meaningful progress in the fight against climate change.

 In the near term, the NPS will need to determine how to best allocate the funds it receives.
 Park units and their nonprofit partners should also consider whether maintenance projects should include new or updated interpretative content.
 HAI’s exhibit development work at Arlington House, Everglades National Park, and the Washington Monument was conducted as part of larger projects to repair or update existing park infrastructure.
 New exhibits and interpretation ensure visitors a modern, up-to-date experience, and gives them a reason to return to sites they visited in years past.
 Park administrators will need to determine whether these exhibit projects fall within the acceptable use of funds laid out by the act, or if the money will need to come from other sources.